Admission to Dickens Victorian Village in Cambridge is free.

 - Phone: 419-994-4789

-The Mid-America Boat Show is one of the largest indoor boat shows in the country.
+The Mid-America Boat Show at the Cleveland I-X Center is one of the largest indoor boat shows in the country.
 The event will feature the best prices in years on powerboats, sailboats, fishing boats, personal watercraft, trailers, and accessories.
 It will be the best place to shop from more than 50 exhibitors from across the state and would be a perfect winter rendezvous point for all your boating buddies!

 - When: January 17, 2015 with continuous starts from 9am – 11 am